AL-SCHOOL/speedrun-timer/README.md

 # About
 - This is a speedrun timer used for speedrunning.
-- If you were invited to edit, feel free to edit!
+- If you were invited feel free to edit!
 Just be considerite of other people's work!